-Greek-Style Zucchini Noodles with Tomatoes, Olives, and Feta (Video)
+Greek-Style Zucchini Noodles (Video)

 I’ve been infatuated with zucchini noodles for a few years now, and I used to make them with a simple julienne peeler before I discovered the Spiralizer.
 I think it was using some of my favorite flavor combinations combined with zucchini noodles that made me into such a fan.
 And a few years ago when I was cooking with my niece Kara, we had a brainstorming session that produced these Greek-Style Zucchini Noodles.
 And now it’s almost summer and zucchini noodles are starting to sound good for a low-carb and gluten-free dinner idea, so I’m reminding you about this recipe!